Mastotermes darwiniensis

 Mastotermes darwiniensis, common names giant northern termite and Darwin termite, is a termite species found only in northern Australia.
 It is the most primitive extant termite species.
+Contrary to common belief, this species does not form mounds as the nests are subterranean and inconspicuous.
+Colonies will readily occupy and infest decomposing wood but primarily live in a complex subterranean network of tunnels and galleries which they use to travel to new food sites.
+Colonies may eventually split and form isolated satellite colonies.

 Evolutionary significance

 This species shows uncanny similarities to certain cockroaches, the termites' closest relatives.
 These similarities include the anal lobe of the wing and the laying of eggs in bunches, rather than singly.
 It is the only living member of its genus Mastotermes and its family Mastotermitidae, though numerous fossil taxa are known.
 The termites were traditionally placed in the Exopterygota, but such an indiscriminate treatment makes that group a paraphyletic grade of basal neopterans.
 Thus, the cockroaches, termites, and their relatives are nowadays placed in a clade called the Dictyoptera.
 These singular termites appear at first glance like a cockroach's abdomen stuck to a termite's fore part.
 Their wings have the same form as those of the roaches, and its eggs are laid in a case as are roach eggs.
-It is thought to have evolved from the same ancestors as the wood roaches (Cryptocercus) in the Permian.
-Fossil wings have been discovered in the Permian of Kansas which have a close resemblance to wings of Mastotermes of the Mastotermitidae, which is the most primitive living termite.
-This fossil is called Pycnoblattina.
-It folded its wings in a convex pattern between segments 1a and 2a.
-Mastotermes is the only living insect that does the same.
+It is thought to have evolved from the same ancestors as the wood roaches (Cryptocercus) in the Late Jurassic or Early Cretaceous.